-There are two poker rooms in Deadwood.
+There are three poker rooms in Deadwood.
 Each has its own unique qualities.
 All rake 10% up to $5 and take 10% of tournament fees for the house.

 The poker room at Cadillac Jack’s offers four poker tables.
 Spread Limit Texas Hold’em is the main game with limits of 2-10 up to 10-300.
 There is a tournament daily at 1pm.

 Saloon No. 10 is the oldest poker room in town.
 Its theme is old school saloon.
 The poker room resembles this.
 Games spread include Seven Card Stud Hi/Lo, Dealer’s Choice, and spread limit Texas Hold’em.
 Saloon No. 10 spreads two poker tables.